Compare travel insurance for Germany

 Do I need travel insurance for Germany?

-Travel insurance is essential if you’re planning a holiday in Germany .
-If you fall ill, have an accident, lose your baggage or something is stolen while you’re on holiday, your travel insurance policy will cover you for the inevitable expense.
+Travel insurance offers valuable protection if you’re planning a holiday in Germany .
+If you fall ill, have an accident, or your baggage is lost or stolen while you’re on holiday, your travel insurance policy will cover you for the inevitable expense.

-Travel cover also provides financial protection if you need to cut short or cancel your trip in an emergency – knowing you’re covered means you can relax and enjoy your holiday.
+Travel cover also provides financial protection if you need to cut short or cancel your trip in an emergency.
+Knowing you’re covered means that you can relax and enjoy your holiday.